Man Machine Poem Tour: Honours

-Setlists
+Set lists

-The setlist for each show was different.
+The set list for each show was different.
 Typically the band played 20 or 21 songs followed by a three-song encore and then an additional two-song encore.
 For the final show, the band played 21 songs and then returned to play three encores of three songs each.

 At virtually all shows, all songs from the same album were performed consecutively in sets of two, three or four, with that album not subsequently returned to for the rest of the show.
 Only a few times over the course of the tour was this pattern deviated from at all, normally for just one song.

 The only unplayed album on the tour was their debut EP The Tragically Hip.
 No song in the band's catalogue was performed at all 15 shows; the band's 1990s signature songs "Ahead by a Century", "Bobcaygeon" and "Poets", and their more recent single "What Blue", were the most-played songs overall, having been performed at all but one or two of the shows.